solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 paused the `wen restart phase`.

-* `wen restart shred version`: right now we update `shred_version` during a `cluster restart`, it is used to verify received shreds and filter Gossip peers.
+* `wen restart shred version`: right now we update `shred_version` during a `cluster restart`, it is used to verify received shreds and filter gossip peers.
 In the proposed optimistic `cluster restart` plan, we introduce a new temporary shred version in the `wen restart phase` so validators in restart don't interfere with those not in restart.
 Currently this `wen restart shred